alexghr/corepack.nix/README.md

 ## Enable all package managers

-Install the `corepack` package (also the default package) will enable all of the Node.js package managers that Corepack knows about.
+Install the `corepack` package will enable all of the Node.js package managers that Corepack knows about.
 These will be their respective latest version when the package was last built.

 ```bash
 $ nix shell github:alexghr/corepack.nix